Lora's Latest Post

 Food for Thought.
 The Evolution

 Why do I say this?
-The relationship of supply chain leaders with data, planning software, and software is changing with profound future impact on technology and consulting business models.
+The relationship of supply chain leaders with data, planning software, and writing code is changing with profound future impact on technology and consulting business models.
 Let me explain.

 Today, when companies purchase supply chain planning, the focus is on acquiring the best optimization engine to yield an accurate and error-free outcome.
 While experts may argue about probabilistic versus deterministic optimization and the type of optimizer, note that the discussions are deeply rooted in the world of statistics.
 Better statistical models to improve supply chain decisions are showcased at the Inforum conferences, and bright statistics professors like Morris Cohen, Hau Lee, David Semchi Levi, and Shridhar Tayur built and sold companies on the development of statistical optimizers to improve supply chain decisions.
 Statistics have been the core of supply chain predictive machines.
 This is changing.

 As we transition from a world of statistics to machine learning/pattern recognition, traditional paradigms still rule.
 They are hard to unlearn.
-Structured data is cleansed and pushed into well-defined statistical models with single inputs.
+Traditionally, structured data is cleansed and pushed into well-defined statistical models with single inputs.
 (For example, demand planning inputs are usually orders or shipments, and an output is a time-phased forecast for consumption into distribution requirements planning (DRP) and tactical manufacturing planning (planned orders) in MPS.)
+In the future, the engines driven by Large Language Models and Machine Learning will use multiple inputs in a learning engine based on LLM, agentics, and machine learning.
+The data will be structured and unstructured.

 • Redefining our Relationship with Data.
 Traditional approaches required clean, structured data.
 In the new world, planning embraces unstructured data, streaming data, image data, and structured data.
 Data does not have to be clean.